-- Optionally but recommended, a domain name and an external IP for the server - Http and Https (TCP port 80 and 443) access to the server for browsing and content development - Access from the server to SMTP server on TCP port 25 - RDP (TCP port 3389) access to the server for remote maintenance - Windows File and Printer Sharing (TCP port 445) for accessing the server file system
+- · Optionally but recommended, a domain name and an external IP for the server - Http and Https (TCP port 80 and 443) access to the backend server for browsing and content development - Https (TCP 443) access to the frontend server - Access from the server to an SMTP server on TCP port 25 - RDP (TCP port 3389) access to the server for remote maintenance - Windows File and Printer Sharing (TCP port 445) for accessing the server file system

-In order for users and process consultants to access the server to the full extend, the standard installation may not be sufficient.
+For users and process consultants to access the server to the full extend, the standard installation may not be sufficient.

-There are basically two approaches: One way is to access the server by the server name (or internal IP), and another way is to assign a domain name and an external IP address to the server.
+There are basically two approaches: One way is to access the server by the server's name (or internal IP), and another way is to assign a domain name and an external IP address to the server.